 Enjoy smaller classes and closer discourse with professors

 Secondly, two-year community colleges usually have smaller class sizes.
 In some of the larger traditional colleges, a required class can have hundreds of students enrolled in it.
 A community college is different.
 Most strive to keep their enrollment at reasonable levels, and that ensures smaller class sizes and more direct communication between the instructors and the students, which both parties usually find beneficial.
 In fact, most community colleges eagerly welcome reverse transfer students to their schools because they feel the reverse transfer students can be good role models for other students, helping to facilitate a positive learning environment in the classroom and throughout the school.

 Obtain your bachelor’s degree in a shorter period of time

-Another benefit to becoming a reverse transfer student is by attending a community college is that you may actually speed up the process of earning your bachelor’s degree.
+Another benefit of becoming a reverse transfer student is by attending a community college is that you may actually speed up the process of earning your bachelor’s degree.
 By attending a four-year college and a two-year college at the same time, reverse transfer students may have a more challenging workload, but they may also be “knocking out” more required classes at a faster pace, thus putting them on the road to obtaining their degree more quickly.
 That idea, of course, has a secondary benefit as well.
-The faster a student is done with college, the quicker he or she can stop paying for college and can start earning money at his or her career.
+The faster a student is done with college, the quicker he or she can stop paying for college and can start earning money in his or her career.

 There are many other advantages to becoming a reverse transfer student, including more convenient class times and locations, better career training opportunities, and the possibility of improving one’s grade point average.
 In the long run, though, being a reverse transfer student gives you more choices, and that may be the greatest benefit of all.

 Most students are still following the traditional path to higher education.
-However, a growing number of students are embracing the idea of being reverse transfer student.
+However, a growing number of students are embracing the idea of being a reverse transfer student.
 If you choose to follow that path, know that the process of becoming one is relatively simple, and the benefits will stay with you long after you have left school.